With a surface area of 7.93 km2, the Sun Moon Lake (日月潭) of Nantou County is the largest freshwater lake in Taiwan!

 - Lalu Island: Located in the middle of the lake, this tiny island once separated the lake into a crescent moon and round sun.
 It was inhabited by the Thao people but has since been disintegrated partially due to the building of a dam in the 1930s and the earthquake Jiji in 1999.
 It is too small and fragile for tourists to explore it, but you can have a great view of it from the boat.

 - Ita Thao: You can get off the boat at Ita Thao Pier to find the old village of aboriginal Thao people.
 There is an abundance of street food, souvenir shops and restaurants for you to relax in.

 Street food in Ita Thao

 - Ci-en Pagoda: The 45m tall Ci-Pagoda is on top of the 954m high Shabalan Mountain and was built in memory of the late President Chiang Kai-Shek’s mother.
 You can hike up to this 9-storey high, magnificent pagoda by getting off the boat at Xuanguang Pier and following the Quinglong Mountain Trail.
 Unfortunately for us, a section of this route was under construction during my visit, so we were unable to continue along the trail.

 The ropeway was a memorable part of the trip.
 It runs to and from Sun Moon Lake Station (south east of the lake and just north of the Ita Thao community) to the Formosa Aboriginal Culture Village in 6.8 minutes, giving passengers a bird’s eye view of the entire lake.

 I would encourage everybody to take the ropeway for a fantastic view of the lake from above, it was so much fun!
 The tickets can be purchased separately, as a bundle with the F.A.C.V. theme park or as a bundle with the Sun Moon Lake Pass.
-Check out their website for more information on opening times and prices.

 The ropeway extends 1877 metres, over two mountains!